fieldtrip/website/tutorial/nirs_multichannel.md

 This is very noisy!
 Do not give up hope.
 In the next steps, you will remove most of the noise.

-As we are also not interested in very slow changes (and/or a constant offset/ DC) in the hemodynamic response, we can ‘safely’ throw away low-frequency information by high-pass filtering.
+As we are also not interested in very slow changes (and/or a constant offset/ DC) in the hemodynamic response, we can safely throw away low-frequency information by high-pass filtering.

     cfg                 = [];
     cfg.hpfilter        = 'yes';